MajidKouki/fruit-classification/README.md

 <img src="./imgs/cnn1.jpeg" alt="Voila Web App" width="500" height="300">

-Model has 14,714,688 parameters from VGG16 that are frozen until the fine-tuning stage.
+The model has 14,714,688 parameters from VGG16 that are frozen until the fine-tuning stage.
 3,078 parameters are added to the VGG16 model to train it for this particular classification problem.
 The output layer is set to 6 for the 6 objects the model will classify (fresh apples, bananas, oranges and rotten apples, bananas, and oranges).

 ---